RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-btc-address-based-0.1.0.md

 | **values.refundAddress**  | String | Bitcoin address for the refund                 | Optional      |

 Note: to use the bitcoin testnet just replace the id by "pn-testnet-bitcoin-address-based"

+## Interpretation

+Any bitcoin transaction reaching the address `addPaymentAddress` is considered as payment.
+Any bitcoin transaction reaching the address `addRefundAddress` is considered as a refund.

 ---